Life moves quickly. It’s easy to get distracted. But that can be costly.

 Enter our “Money Calendar” series.

-In this edition, we’ve rounded up the noteworthy money dates in August 2022.
+In this edition, we’ve rounded up the noteworthy money dates in August 2023.
 Take a look and mark your calendar with any dates that apply to you.
+And if you enjoy this series, sign up for the Money Talks Newsletter so you don’t miss the next edition.
+Look for it on the last weekday of the month.

-Various dates — 13 back-to-school sales tax holidays
+12 back-to-school sales tax holidays — various dates

 Many states have back-to-school sales tax holidays this August, including: